mkdosfs

 -h NUMBER-OF-HIDDEN-SECTORS

-Select the number of hidden sectors in the volume.
-Apparently some
+Specify the number of so-called hidden sectors, as stored in the

 -i VOLUME-ID